 Fabric furniture is very popular in many homes.
 As with any type of home decor, it needs proper care to ensure a long life.

+Is fabric easier to care for than wood?
+Yes.
+Than leather?
+Definitely not.
 But, with these quick tips, you can keep your fabric furniture in great condition and free of germs.

-1. Regular Dusting With A Vacuum
+1. Dust Regularly With A Vacuum

 One of the best ways to keep your fabric furniture clean is to vacuum it on a regular basis.
 This will help to remove any dirt or dust that may have accumulated.